dilraj-vyas/invoice-service/README.md

 # Invoice Service

-This service allows users to create, view, and manage invoices.
+This service allows users to create and view invoices.

 # Features
 - Create new order